JenGar13/JKG-Elk-Stack-Project/README.md

 _What aspect of security do load balancers protect?_
 - Load balancing ensures that the application will be highly secure, in addition to restricting traffic to the network.
 - Load balancers allow for prevention of DDoS attacks and assist organizations in shifting attack traffic from corporate servers and into public cloud providers.
-- Allows for flexibility and ensures efficency while ensuring that no one server is overloaded.
+- Allows for flexibility and ensures efficiency while ensuring that no one server is overloaded.
 - There are 4 types of load balancers which include the following: Application Load Balancer, Network Load Balancer, Classic Load Balancer, Gateway Load Balancers.

 ![Image](README/Images/Load_Balancer_View.PNG)